Request Info

 Mitigating Human Elephant Conflict

-The goal of the human-elephant project is to use scientific research, community engagement, best practices, and education to improve conservation and coexistence challenges for elephants and people in both rural and urban settings near Victoria Falls.
+The goal of this project is to use scientific research, community engagement, best practices, and education to improve conservation and coexistence challenges for elephants and people in both rural and urban settings near Victoria Falls.

 More Info